|

 Sherry Parrish’s “NumberTalks” are short, 10-15 minute planned and

 purposeful math discussions centering on mental math strategies.
+Math instruction today needs to be more efficient

 than it has been in the past.
 Many students have procedures for